 4) Use your fingers or a sharp object to lift off and discard the paper media.
 The artwork (decal) will remain on the substrate.

 For additional durability the Papilio Rub On Decal may be cover coated with various types of solvent based cover coats: epoxy, urethane, oil enamel, acrylic, etc.

 This decal paper can also be used on various types of substrates: wood, marble, slate, glass, rock, different types of plastic, metal, most painted substrates, fiber glass, cardboard, etc.

 Important; Apply the adhesive and THEN cut out the decal.

-This is because the decal paper may absorb the liquid adhesive into the paper edged, thus "gluing" the face transfer film to the paper (carrier sheet) and thereby making it difficult transfer the decal later.
+If you apply the adhesive to the decal after you have cut "them" out then the edges may absorb some of the liquid adhesive into the paper (the edges), thus "gluing" or bonding the face transfer film to the paper (carrier sheet) and thereby making it difficult transfer the decal later.

 The inkjet rub on decal paper is ideal for transfer to artist canvas.